-Because of their long trailing habit, ivy geraniums are more common for container culture than as garden bedding plants.
-It's best to use relatively large containers that hold a good amount of commercial potting mix, as this will retain sufficient moisture.
+Because of their long trailing habit, ivy geraniums are more commonly grown in containers rather than as garden bedding plants.
+It's best to use relatively large containers that hold a good amount of commercial potting mix because the soil will retain sufficient moisture.
 Ivy geraniums look stunning spilling from window boxes or urn planters.
-The stems have a tendency to break off easily, so site your containers away from high traffic areas where they won't get knocked or brushed by people or animals.
+The stems have a tendency to break off easily, so locate your containers away from high traffic areas where they won't get knocked or brushed by people or animals.

-When handling ivy geranium plants during the potting process, try to hold the plants by the root ball.
-Although succulent and thick, the brittle stems will snap off easily if you grasp the plant by the stem base, and you could end up losing several stems from breakage.
+When handling ivy geranium plants during the potting process, hold the plants by the root ball.
+Although succulent and thick, the brittle stems will snap off easily if you grasp the plant by the stem base, and you could break several stems.

 If you are growing potted ivy geraniums as perennials, they will need to be repotted into larger containers every couple of years as they become root-bound.
 Or, you can take stem cuttings to root, then discard the older plants in favor of the new ones.

 Because ivy geraniums are normally grown as annuals, it's normal to simply pull them out of their pots and discard them at the end of the season.
 But it is also possible to grow them as perennials by bringing container plants indoors for the winter.
-Ivy geraniums do not make attractive year-round houseplants, but if you cut back the foliage by about one-third and find a very sunny but relatively cool location (55 degrees at night and no more than 70 degrees during the day), the plants can survive the winter in order to return outdoors in the spring.
+Ivy geraniums do not make attractive year-round houseplants, but if you cut back the foliage by about one-third and find a very sunny but relatively cool location (55 degrees at night and no more than 70 degrees during the day), the plants can survive the winter and returned outdoors in the spring.

 Common Pests & Plant Diseases